Suutei tsai: History

 Milk continues to be a very important part of the Mongolian diet.
 The milk that Mongolians drink comes from many sources including cattle, camels, horses, yaks, goats, and sheep, though milk from cattle is now the norm.
 An old tradition among many Mongols was to not drink water straight.
 This could have been a result of the Mongols' belief that water was sacred.

 During the mid-thirteenth century, a Franciscan friar, William of Rubruck, set out to the Mongol Empire to make an account of the Mongols.
 In his account, Rubruck noted the Mongols' drinking habits with water, saying that the Mongols were "most careful not to drink pure water".
 In a land where juice and wine were not readily available, many Mongols opted to drink milk-based products like suutei tsai or airag (a type of milk alcohol made from fermented mares milk) instead of pure water.

 Popularity

 While many Mongolians enjoy suutei tsai, some foreigners have a hard time adjusting to its distinctive flavor.
 This is particularly because of the salt in the drink.

 Suutei tsai is one of the most common drinks in Mongolia.
 It is often drunk at meals and throughout the day.
 It is usually served to guests when they arrive at a Mongolian home, known as a yurt or ger.
 Upon arriving, guests are usually served suutei tsai with a hospitality bowl filled with snacks.
-Suutei tsai can be drunk straight, with boortsog (Mongolian fried biscuit) or with dumplings.
+Suutei tsai can be drunk straight, with boortsog (Mongolian fried biscuit) or with buuz (Mongolian dumplings).

 In addition, suutei tsai is available in instant packet form.